May 16, 2019

 I am the nurse who took photos of your baby because you were all alone… Even though I should really be charting and doing about a hundred other things.

-I am just the nurse whose family has to experience another day without me because I stayed 3 hours late to see you through a difficult delivery.
+I am just the nurse who’s family has to experience another day without me because I stayed 3 hours late to see you through a difficult delivery.

 I am just the nurse who maintained your dignity and made you feel comfortable when you were at your most vulnerable.